fluent/fluentd-docs-gitbook/plugins/output/exec_filter.md

 |:-------|:--------|:--------|
 | string | nil     | 0.14.0  |

-Respawn command when command exit.
-Default is disabled.
+Respawn command when the command exits.
+By default, it is disabled.

 If you specify a positive number, it tries to respawn until specified times.
 If you specify `inf` or `-1`, it tries to respawn forever.